 Location and building elevations of any proposed construction and improvements, including the location of all signs.

-Vehicle access, including circulation patterns and the location of individual parking stalls, curbs, gutters, and sidewalks.
+Vehicle access, including circulation patterns and the location of individual parking stalls, curbs, gutters, and sidewalks or trails.

 Any necessary explanatory notes, including calculations of lot coverage, parking ratios, gross floor area of buildings, easements, floodplains, topography, rights of way and other notes necessary to evaluate for compliance with all applicable land use requirements.

+Areas for snow storage.

 Name, address and telephone number of builder and owner.